ericharm/to-go-api/readme.md

 ### Resources

 [https://thenewstack.io/make-a-restful-json-api-go/](https://thenewstack.io/make-a-restful-json-api-go/) - The overall design and a good deal of the code comes straight from this article.
 The author (Cory Lanou) leaves it to the reader to hook the API into a database, which is what this project sets out to do.
+I have also implemented very basic authentication.

 [http://jinzhu.me/gorm/](http://jinzhu.me/gorm/)